Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 Providing housing for fennec foxes is relatively simple, if expensive.
-There is no one method to it, many people report success using different setups, enclosures, and techniques.
+There is no one method to it; many people report success using different setups, enclosures, and techniques.
 Fennec foxes can be allowed to free roam a room in your home so long as it is fox-proofed.
-They will dig carpet and chew anything left out.
+They will dig up carpet and chew anything left out.
 They may also cause expensive damage or break things precious to you if left out.

 One option you may decide on is providing an outdoor enclosure for your fennec fox.
 This will provide all the space your fennec could want, as well as room for them to dig, forage, climb, and mess about in an area that you can customize and make as complex or natural as you like.
 Fennec foxes especially enjoy large tree limbs or wooden platforms to climb, and soft sand or dirt to dig in.

 Enclosures may be difficult to build if you have no experience with construction.
 The topic of building such structures is beyond the scope of this article, but there are basic guidelines you must follow if this is the option you decide on.